 Remember, just because your home is mobile, doesn't mean it can't be renovated to a larger size.
-If you’re curious about this project but have no idea where to start, we’ve got it covered.
+If you’re curious about taking on this project but have no idea where to start, we’ve got it covered.

 Another point worth mentioning is that additions should not be attached directly to a mobile house, but should instead be built as a completely separate piece.
-This piece will then be butted to your mobile home.
-This is because if the addition is attached to your home and the ground beneath happens to move, the addition will break loose.
+This piece will then be butted against your mobile home.
+This is because if the addition is attached to the mobile home itself and the ground beneath it happens to shift or move, the addition will break loose.
 This can cause it to be destroyed.
-Therefore, it’s best to allow the addition to move independently.
-In this case, consider if you have enough room on your property when it is static.
+Therefore, it’s best to allow the addition to stand independently.
+In this case, make sure to consider if you have the space on your property for a static mobile home addition.

-This is also important in terms of taking out loans to finance the project, as it might be harder to obtain.
+This is also important in terms of taking out loans to finance the project, as they may be harder to obtain.
 If your home is already paid for, and you’re not looking for a way to refinance it, then this is a perfectly possible renovation project.
-Speaking of markets, next we’re going to look at permits and how they work in the world of mobile homes!
+Next, we’re going to look at permits and how they work in the world of mobile homes!